Help for Exams and Assessments

 We recommend that you contact the KCLSU Advice team if you’re concerned about meeting these deadlines or are unsure of which form to use.
 Some departments have slight variations with their procedures, so if at all unsure, please contact us for advice.

 If you’re experiencing mitigating circumstances it is a good idea to speak to your personal tutor straight away.
-You should also seek help from KCLSU Advice Team.
-Even if you are not sure whether or not you want to submit a mitigating circumstances form our advice caseworkers can talk this through with you and help you to explore the options that are available to you.
+You should also seek help from the KCLSU Advice Team (you will need to log in and complete an online form).
+Even if you are not sure whether or not you want to submit a mitigating circumstances form, our advice caseworkers can talk this through with you and help you to explore the options that are available to you.
 Our advice is independent and confidential so you can talk this through with us before you decide to inform the College.

 Our friendly caseworkers are here to support you and help identify the steps you should take to inform the College of your circumstances.
 We can:

 - Talk you through the procedure and answer any questions you may have

 - Discuss your circumstances to determine if a mitigating circumstances application is likely to be accepted

 - Assist you to complete the Mitigating Circumstances Form clearly and accurately